zackrylangford/30day-chatgpt-python/day2-list-manipulation/complex_list_manipulation_exercises.md

    - Create a list and use it as a stack.
 Push `1, 2, 3, 4, 5` onto the stack, then pop three elements off the stack and print the result.
    - Create a list and use it as a queue.
 Enqueue `1, 2, 3, 4, 5` onto the queue, then dequeue three elements off the queue and print the result.

-Work through these exercises, and let me know if you have any questions!